laurasinclair/laurasinclair/README.md

 ⚙️ I'm a very fast learner and I grasp new concepts quickly.
 Most of the time, you'll find me tinkering/googling/troubleshooting something, to understand what's under the hood.

-📋 Accustomed to lean methodologies and tools (Agile, Scrum or Kanban).
+🚀 10+ years of experience working in tech, in startups and agencies.
+Accustomed to lean methodologies and tools (Agile, Scrum or Kanban).

-🍓 I learned HTML & CSS as a kid and have been staying up-to-date ever since - nowadays I'm using SASS/LESS, frameworks such as Bootstrap, and post-processors.
+🍓 I learned HTML & CSS as a kid and have been staying up-to-date ever since - nowadays I'm using SASS, frameworks such as Bootstrap, and post-processors.
 CSS is my first love ❤️

 👁️ I've got a strong background as a UI and Brand Designer, focusing mainly on digital experiences.
 To each experience as a designer, I've brought in frontend skills as part of my toolset - which helped us save time, money, and improve user experience.